Shadow play: Europe

+France

 French missionaries brought the shadow show from China to France in 1767 and put on performances in Paris and Marseille, causing quite a stir.
 In time, the ombres chinoises (French for "Chinese shadows") with local modification and embellishment, became the ombres françaises and struck root in the country.
 The popularity of ombres chinoises reflected the chinoiserie fashion of the days.

 French showman François Dominique Séraphin first presented his shadow spectacle in a hôtel particulier in Versailles in 1771.
 He would go on to perform at the Palace of Versailles in front of royalty.
 In 1784 Séraphin moved to Paris, performing his shows at his permanent theatre in the newly opened Palais-Royal from 8 September 1784.
 The performances would adapt to the political changes and survived the French Revolution.
 Séraphin developed the use of clockwork mechanisms to automate the show.
 His nephew took over the show after Séraphin's death in 1800 and it was continued by his heirs until the theatre closed in 1870.

 In 1775, Ambrogio (also known as Ambroise and Ambrose) staged ambitious shows in Paris and London.